 Top webinar takeaways

 2020 tested the restaurant industry — and yet restaurateurs and operators came out on top with innovative solutions for delivery, pickup, and online ordering.
-79% of customers relied on DoorDash for meals during the pandemic, and this trend is continuing into 2021 as people go back into work or gather around their dining room tables, reunited with loved ones.
+79% of customers relied on DoorDash for meals during the pandemic, and this trend has continued through 2021 as people go back into work or gather around their dining room tables, reunited with loved ones.

 For Scaffidi Restaurant Group specifically, said DiCarlantonio, "The theme of the year was versatility."
 Even as the on-premise landscape evolves, restaurant delivery and pickup aren't going anywhere — and creativity will serve your business and customers the best experience possible.